aldungo/lab7-template/README.md

 ### Step 3: Submit to Blackboard Assignment
 Once you have verified your submission on GitHub Classroom, copy the URL of your assignment repository and submit this GitHub repository link to Blackboard as confirmation that you are DONE.

-**InClass6_FirstName_LastName.java (Participation points):**
-Full credit is awarded for completing and submitting the in-class exercise, regardless of output or minor errors.

-**Excellent work!** You've reached Lab 6, and this assignment introduces you to the powerful world of random number generation with `Math.random()`.
-This lab challenges you to think mathematically about ranges, medians, and how to transform random values to fit specific requirements.
-Working with both integer and decimal medians will stretch your problem-solving skills and deepen your understanding of data types and calculations.
-Remember, every programmer has wrestled with mathematical logic—embrace the challenge, break down the problem step by step, and don't hesitate to test your code frequently.
-You're building the foundation for more advanced programming concepts!
+**Excellent work!** You've reached Lab 7, and this assignment introduces you to string comparison and sorting algorithms.
+Working with the `compareTo` method and logical operators will help you understand how computers sort text data.
+This is a fundamental skill that applies to databases, search engines, and countless other applications.
+Remember to test your program with different city orderings to ensure it handles all cases correctly.
+Breaking down the problem into smaller comparisons and using logical thinking will lead you to success!

-**Important:** This lab template includes `InClass6_FirstName_LastName.java` with helpful comment guidance to get you started.
-Focus on completing both the in-class exercise and the main lab assignment.
-Do NOT edit or tamper with any test files if they appear in your repository.
-These files are used for autograding and checking your work.
+**Important:** Focus on completing the lab assignment.
+Do NOT edit or tamper with any test files, markdown files, or class files if they appear in your repository.